RakhithJK/libretro-Lakka-LibreELEC-wiki/Why-Lakka.md

 Lakka takes its inspiration from projects like [RetroPie](https://github.com/petrockblog/RetroPie-Setup) and [PiMAME](https://github.com/ssilverm/PiMAME) that demonstrate the potential of combining a dedicated Linux environment with game emulation frontend software running on a small, low-power development board.
 However, these projects focus on Raspberry Pi hardware.

-Lakka's OpenELEC architecture and fast cross-compilation makes it possible to create optimized builds for a variety of hardware.
+Lakka's LibreELEC architecture and fast cross-compilation makes it possible to create optimized builds for a variety of hardware.
 Lakka supports many systems, including development boards, embedded/mobile systems, and tiny PCs.
 Examples include the Allwinner, iMX6, and Amlogic boards along with builds for 32-bit and 64-bit PC systems.
 [Learn more in "Hardware Support"](Hardware-support).

 ## Integration with RetroArch